A good photograph is knowing where to stand – Ansel Adams

-The first step to improving your site photos has nothing to do with photography, but rather understanding ahead of time “why are you going to site” or “what is the purpose of your site visit”?
+The first step to improving your site photos has nothing to do with photography, but instead is all about planning.
+Think on why you are going to the site, and what is it you actually need to get photos of.
 In many projects the requirements and frequency of site visits are dictated by the contract, but in general site visits will normally fall into the following categories with each requiring slightly different picture taking consideration and approach.

 - to determine if the work is proceeding in general conformity with the contract documents and

-- to determine the date of Substantial Performance
+- to determine the date of substantial p

 Progress of the Work Photos

-Good construction progress photos require planning ahead of time and giving thought to the vantage points being selected to ensure that they will be available throughout the period of construction.
-Besides creating neat time lapse films, the construction progress photo will support and assist with your Certification of Progress Claims and help to monitor Construction Schedules.
+Good construction progress photos require planning ahead of time.
+Give thought to the vantage points being selected to ensure that they will be available throughout the period of construction.
+Besides creating neat time lapse films, the construction progress photo will support and assist with your certification of progress claims and help to monitor construction schedules.

 These construction progress photos should cover a wide-angle, showing a large part of the site that will provide context for reports and other photos as construction progresses.
-A couple of additional points to remember when setting up locations; are the site visits going to be at the same time of day, check out the position of the sun and day-lighting conditions, and will it include a view of future landscaping and other site work.
+When setting up shots, you’ll want to consider lighting at the chosen times for shooting and may want to coordinate future photography sessions at a similar time.
+You might also consider vantage points that will showcase future landscaping and other site work.

 Once you have selected the vantage points, note them on a site or floor plan, and use this as a reference for future site visits.
-This plan can be attached as a key to any future reports and it can also serve as a checklist to direct new contract administration staff on a project.
-Helping to ensure that proper photographing of the construction progress continues regardless of the person taking the photos.
+This plan can be attached as a key to any future reports, and it can also serve as a checklist to direct new contract administration staff on a project.
+When you do this, you’re helping to ensure that proper photographing of the construction progress continues, regardless of the person taking the photos.

 Quality of Work Photos